ezesundayeze/formatTimeStamp/readme.md

 ```

-in timeago you must put a time stamp.
+In timeago you must put a time stamp or ISO time string.

 This package solves my problem for now.
-I will continue to develop it to something more robust if necessary.
+I will continue to develop it to something more robust to suit any use case if necessary.